Ludovic Highman is a Senior Research Associate on CGHE’s local higher education engagement research programme.

 - The European Union’s Modernisation Agenda for Higher Education and the Case of Ireland, Peter Lang, College of Europe Studies, Volume 20, 2018

 - The EU’s external engagement in higher education: Externalizing the Bologna Process, in Sieglinde Gstöhl, Simon Schunz and Chad Damro, eds., The European Union’s Evolving External Engagement: Towards New Sectoral Diplomacies?
 Abingdon: Routledge, 2018

-- Repositioning strategic UK university partnerships and alliances: looking beyond Europe?
-International Higher Education, Number 95, forthcoming 2018
+- Repositioning UK Partnerships Post-Brexit, International Higher Education, Number 95, Fall 2018

 - Creating national champions in France: a little less égalité, a little more sélectivité?, International Higher Education, Number 92, pp.27-29, 2018